Forgive and be Forgiven

 The scripture we have just looked at talks about forgiving a brother who has repented.
 Does this mean that we only need to forgive those who repent of what they have done to us?
 We do well to look toward the example of Jesus Christ, God’s own son.
 Even when people were reviling, abusing and hitting Him, He prayed “Father, forgive them for they know not what they do” (Luke 23:34).
 He did not wait for them to repent.

 Notice that in the model prayer we mentioned earlier (Matthew 6:12,14-15), in giving this instruction Christ did not give any indication about being selective as to who we forgive.
-He talked about forgiving men, generically implying all people, for the sins they have committed against us, which also implies all sins against us.
+He talked about forgiving men, generically implying all people for the all sins they have committed against us.
 He even tells us to pray for our enemies (Matthew 5:43-44).